 Commercial HVAC Contractor

-Autry also detailed a recent business acquisition loan with an established commercial HVAC contractor in Denver.
-The borrower had worked with Autry two years ago to purchase a residential HVAC company in Colorado Springs and two commercial buildings that housed operations.
-The borrower sought Autry’s help again when he was ready to make another acquisition, and the two worked to secure an SBA 7(a) loan to buy the company.
+Academy Bank's Commercial Lending team also detailed a recent business acquisition loan with an established commercial HVAC contractor in Denver.
+The borrower had worked with one of our lenders two years ago to purchase a residential HVAC company in Colorado Springs and two commercial buildings that housed operations.
+The borrower sought help again when he was ready to make another acquisition, and the team worked to secure an SBA 7(a) loan to buy the company.

 Expanding opportunity with small business loans

-“It’s a very important program to support locally owned small businesses, and to generate new opportunities and relationships for Academy Bank,” Autry said.
+"It’s a very important program to support locally owned small businesses, and to generate new opportunities and relationships for Academy Bank,” Ingham said.